 21. Lowe family plot – Caroline Lowe (1813-1886) flew the Confederate flag from her house on Duval Street, especially when Union troops were marching below.
 Alfred Lowe (1840-1921), now commemorated with the Stars and Bars, snuck out of Union-occupied Key West to join the Confederate army.
 He survived to be one of the community’s longest-living Confederate veterans.

 22. Porter family plot – Joseph Yates Porter (1847-1927) studied medicine in Philadelphia and served initially as an Army doctor stationed at Fort Jefferson.Later, as Florida’s first Public Health Officer, he was instrumental in establishing hospitals during yellow fever epidemics.
 His wife Louisa Curry Porter (1849-1929) was a daughter of William Curry.
 Jessie Porter Newton (1898-1979) launched the historic preservation movement in Key West.
-Her home is now open to the public as the Heritage House at 410 Caroline Street.
+Her home was known as the Heritage House at 410 Caroline Street.

 23. Joseph Beverly Browne (1814-1888) – Born in Virginia, he attended the College of William and Mary and came to Key west at the age of 16.
 Served as marshal, postmaster, mayor, and state legislator.
 Hosted former Confederate President Jefferson Davis after the Civil War.